bdoneq7/exo-solaria-union/README.md

 ## Deployment

-The app will be accessible from a domain name.
+The app will be accessible from https://www.exosolariaunion.com "Exo Solaria Union"

 ## License
 Private.